 4. Side milling cutter:

-The diameter of the face milling cutter body usually depends on the length of the workpiece and the available clearance on both sides of the workpiece.
+The diameter of the face milling cutter body typically depends on the length of the workpiece and the available clearance on both sides.

 6. Concave milling cutter:

-This milling cutter is a specially manufactured tool designed to correspond to the convex surface of a circular profile.
-The circular profile is usually equal to or less than a semicircle.
+The Concave Milling Cutter belongs to the category of forming cutters.
+These are specially manufactured tools designed to create specific shapes on the workpiece.
+The Concave Milling Cutter is specifically designed to correspond to the convex surface of a circular profile, which is usually equal to or less than a semicircle.